Mental Health Situation in Bangladesh in 2023

 Mental Health Care Policy in Bangladesh

-The country features a high burden of psychological state disorders, with few psychological state services reported during a nationwide survey.
-However, for several reasons, some act segments are under public scrutiny, and we are afraid that the act won’t ensure an adequate psychological state.
+The country has a high burden of psychological state disorders, with few psychological state services reported nationwide.
+However, for several reasons, some act segments are under public scrutiny, and we fear that the act won’t ensure an adequate psychological state.

 First, the act features a provision of punishing medical practitioners if found guilty of providing a false certificate of mental disease to anyone, two of which may affect the delivery of psychological state services in Bangladesh, a country with low human resources for a psychological state comprising 0.073 psychiatrists per 100 000 population.
 The new punishment provision might create fear among the prevailing small workforce to supply a proper diagnosis and care in ambiguous cases.

-Therefore, the new act might appear as a barrier to empathetic and proactive mental healthcare delivery rather than increasing access to the services.
+Therefore, the new act might hinder empathetic and proactive mental healthcare delivery rather than increasing access to the services.
 Second, Bangladesh spends only 0.44% of its healthcare expenditure on psychological state, and no social welfare program covers psychological state services.
 The new act doesn’t address this enormous economic burden of psychological state care, which remains a severe weakness.

 Bangladesh doesn’t have a selected and robust psychological state policy.
 Earlier policies and action plans integrated psychological state disorders within the spectrum of non-communicable diseases, three of which were insufficient to ensure optimum care to stop, diagnose, treat, and rehabilitate mental disorders in a densely populated country like Bangladesh.